 Doesn't it just irritate the heck out of you when you know someone is faking an injury to unfairly receive workers' compensation benefits?
 There goes that fairness meter again.
 Fraud costs corporate America billions of dollars each year.
-How dare someone try to get something for nothing!
+It is someone getting something for nothing!
 It always surprises me why so many have been allowed to get away with that.
-One company years ago went through the up-front expense of filing charges against someone they knew was committing workers' comp fraud.
-They won and I was told it prevented countless other fraudulent claims for years to come.
+One company years ago went through the upfront expense of filing charges against someone they knew was committing workers' comp fraud.
+They won and I was told that it prevented countless other fraudulent claims for years to come.

-It is very wise to ensure that exchange is fair - an honest day's work for an honest day's pay.
+It is very wise to ensure that exchange is fair-an honest day's work for an honest day's pay.
+Be leery of anyone promoting free money or things for zero exchange.
+Nothing is free!